dergachev/rspec-tutorial/README.md

 ====================================================================================

-Playing around with writing rspec tests.
+Playing around with writing rspec tests for a trivial thor-based CLI app.

+* `spec/unit` contains unit tests, which interact with ruby directly.
+* `spec/acceptance` contains integration tests, which shell out to launch the shell commmands.

 ## Installation and Usage